1959–60 Colchester United F.C. season

-The 1959–60 season was Colchester United's 18th season in their history and their tenth season in the third tier of English football, the Third Division.
-Alongside competing in the Third Division, the club also participated in the FA Cup, with Colchester being knocked out by league rivals Queens Park Rangers in the first round.
+The 1959–60 season marked Colchester United's 18th year in existence and their tenth season in the third tier of English football, the Third Division.
+In addition to competing in the Third Division, the club took part in the FA Cup, where they were eliminated by league rivals Queens Park Rangers in the first round.
 Colchester ended the season in ninth place in the Third Division.

 Season overview

 Colchester's first game under floodlights at Layer Road was on 24 August 1959 when 9,689 watched the 2–2 draw with Grimsby Town.
-The ground became somewhat of a fortress, losing only twice throughout the campaign.
+The ground became something of a fortress, with only two losses recorded during the campaign.
 However, Colchester struggled on their travels, earning just three wins.
 The mixed form led to a ninth position finish in the Third Division table.

 The most notable bonus for the season was Martyn King's completion of national service meaning he was available for every game.
-Playing in 40 matches, forward King equalled Kevin McCurley's club record of 30 Football League goals in a season which included a trio of hat-tricks.
+Appearing in 40 matches, forward King equalled Kevin McCurley's club record of 30 Football League goals in a single season, which included three hat-tricks.